paul-eff/SmallAdditions/README.md

 ### Active features:
+- Vein Mining/Breaking - Breaking specific blocks, of same type, next to each other (Warning: Read more in Passive features - Broken tool refill)
   - Ore vein mining
   - Whole tree felling
     - Auto-replanting possible
   - Gravel vein digging
 - Item magnet
 - Right clicking wheat harvests it
   - Auto-replanting possible
 ### Passive features:
 - x% in world have to sleep for next day
 - Broken tool refill
+  - Ignores Silk Touch and Fortune tools
+  - When veining (breaking all of same type): Will use all tools in inventory, applicable for the material, until job done
 - Empty ItemStack refill
+- Broken Armor refill
 - Deathboxes
 - First time joined book
 - New crafting / smelting recipes: